Timeline: Ireland and abortion

 Meanwhile, the terms of reference are outlined for a Citizens' Assembly to begin examining the Eighth amendment.
 This is a public body set up to advise the Irish government on a number of ethical and political dilemmas facing the Irish people.

-2017 - Citizens' Assembly makes recommendations
+2017 - A Citizens' Assembly makes recommendations

 The Citizens' Assembly votes to recommend the introduction of unrestricted access to abortion.